adam-p/danforth-east/README.md

   - Right now a premature renewal doesn't give the member any extra time.

 * Add ability to restrict sign-up to a particular set of postal codes.
 Or maybe a geographic bounding box.
-  - But keep in mind that address (including postal code) isn't a required field.

 * Map: Add join and renew locations to map.
   - different colours and markers